 We want to thank our supervisors, Sarah and Sierra, for always believing in us and pushing us to do more than we ever could’ve imagined.
 We’d also like to thank the LDS team for becoming our work family and making us feel at home.

 Rie Stadnichuk (she/her) is the Digital Communications Specialist at LDS.
-Currently studying Communications and Economics at Simon Fraser University, she hopes to use this opportunity as a way of exploring meaningful work in the field.
-She is passionate about social issues and creating environments of inclusivity and open dialogue.
+She recently graduated from Simon Fraser University with a degree in Communications and Economics and she hopes to use her position at LDS as a way of exploring meaningful work in the field.
+Rie is passionate about social issues and creating environments of inclusivity and open dialogue.
 Rie graciously lives and works on the unceded territory of the Syilx people.